duplixx/duplixx/README.md

 - LinkedIn: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/shekhar-patel-149bb0224/)

 Let's connect, share knowledge, and build an amazing developer community! 🤝

-## Projects

-Here are a few notable projects I've worked on:

-- [ISS_TRACKER](https://github.com/duplixx/Iss_tracker): International Space Station Tracker in 3D.
-- [Project 2](link-to-project-2): Brief description or key features.
-- [Project 3](link-to-project-3): Brief description or key features.

-Feel free to explore these projects and provide any feedback or suggestions.

-## Contact

 You can reach out to me via email at rootsshikhar001@gmail.com.
 I'm open to collaboration, discussions, and any exciting opportunities.